NFYK13006U Quantum Optics

 MSc Programme in Physics

 The course introduces quantum optics, i.e. the quantum mechanical aspects of the interaction between light and matter.
-The photon concept is introduced with the quantization of the free electromagnetic field and the role of boundary conditions is analyzed.
-Measurement of field correlation properties by photo-detection are discussed, and simple input/output systems are analyzed.
+The photon concept is introduced with the quantization of the free electromagnetic field, and the role of boundary conditions is analysed.
+Measurement of field correlation properties by photo-detection are discussed, and simple input/output systems are analysed.
 Quantum properties of light, such as photon anti-bunching, two-photon interferometry, squeezed, and entangled states of light are discussed.
-Spontaneous emission is treated by semi-classical perturbation theory and by quantum optical methods forming the basis for a description of cavity quantum electrodynamics.
-Rabi oscillations for a 2-level emittter driven by a strong laser fields are analyzed and several applications of quantum optics in quantum communication and quantum measurements are discussed.
+Spontaneous emission is treated by semi-classical perturbation theory and by quantum optical methods, forming the basis for a description of cavity quantum electrodynamics.
+Rabi oscillations for a 2-level emitter driven by a strong laser fields are analysed and several applications of quantum optics in quantum communication and quantum measurements are discussed.

 The course aims to give a thorough introduction to the quantum